adegard/markdown-cv/index.md

 CEO & Sales Office Manager

 - I built ASE Soc Coop company, installing 2 offices (Saronno & Como), with 2 direct sales people hired for Customer meetings and the company were managing around 100 co-workers.The scope was the HR research and selection of people for Healthcare services.
+- This activity allowed me to experience in managing multi-channel retail business, meanwhile focusing on digital transformation with Financial management and Team Leadership.

 `2010-2011`
 __BOLTON MANITOBA S.p.A.__, Nova Milanese, Lombardia, Italia, <a href="https://www.boltongroup.net/">boltongroup.net</a>